This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-My first experience with Milk Makeup was in 2014.
-I had received a mini of the highlighter in a Birchbox.
+My first experience with Milk Makeup was in 2016.
+I received a mini highlighter in a Birchbox.
 Honestly, I wasn’t that impressed and didn’t think of the brand for years.

 Then in 2019, everyone started talking about how much they love Milk, especially the Matte Bronzer.

 After hearing all of these rave reviews, I popped onto Sephora just to see what new products the brand had launched.

 I was surprised at the number of products available.
 They not only make cosmetics but also have a variety of skincare items as well.

 Then in a moment of weakness, I added almost all of them to my cart.
 I made sure I had enough products to make a full face of makeup.
 I threw in a couple of skincare items for the fun of it.

 In this post, I share a bit of information about Milk Makeup and give you my thoughts on the products I’ve tried.
 I’ll let you know which are my favorite products too.
 Plus, if a product isn’t great, I will share similar products that I would recommend instead.

 Milk Makeup was founded by Milk Studios employees Mazdack Rassi, Dianna Ruth, Georgie Greville, and Zanna Roberts Rassi in the hopes to bring effective, easy-to-use formulas with good ingredients to the makeup world.